bmurdata/NYCGovJobSearch/README.md

    * sqlalchemy- used to connect to database to perform filter searches.
    * marshmallow- used to serialize and deserialize sqlalchemy objects.
    * marshmallow-sqlalchemy- used to interface between SQLAlchemy and Marshmallow, mostly unused
-   * PyMysql- Module to connect to MYSQL databases
+   * PyMysql- Module to connect to MYSQL databases.
  ## Other packages used

    * json- used to read to JSON file and read to CSV.